 Advanced ~ Advanced skills and some improvisation experience outside of the classroom.
 For Folk Arts Camp veterans who want to go beyond technique and have an understanding of chord theory and multiple scale proficiency.
 Reading music is helpful, but not required if you have improvisation experience.

 Learn as many folk songs as you can in one week!
 Find the harmonies to the melodies, and enjoy singing traditional songs with friends, and making a beautiful sound.

 These classes show students how to play specific instruments.

 Basic technique, various genres.
 Offered in both Intermediate, and Advanced skill levels.

 This is a beginning class, for students with no fiddling experience.
 Beginning viola and cello players are welcome.
 We begin with how to hold the instrument and the bow, and take off from there.

-Intermediate students have played for a few years, know a number of tunes by heart and want to learn to play tunes with another fiddler.
+Intermediate students have played for a few years, know a number of tunes by heart, and want to learn to play tunes with another fiddler.
 Advanced fiddlers will expand their repertoires and techniques for making that sweet twin fiddle sound.

-This wind instrument has a place in folk, Irish, jazz music, and more!
+This wind instrument has a place in folk, Irish, jazz music - and more!
 Plan to learn multiple genres.
 For experienced flute players.

-Intermediate ~ You must be proficient in all open chords, and be able to play in different rhythms.
+Intermediate ~ You must be proficient in all open chords and be able to play in different rhythms.
 Learn flat-picking and uses for barre chords.

 Advanced ~ If you have the skills for Intermediate Guitar and are ready for more challenges, Advanced Guitar is the class for you!

-Intermediate ~ You must have experience with the mandolin and understand how to create chords, and play at least some solos.
+Intermediate ~ You must have experience with the mandolin and understand how to create chords and play at least some solos.
 You will further your knowledge of the mandolin.